a-grah/Eliminator/README.md

 ### On A Web Server

-Simply copy the html and css files to your webserver.
+Simply copy the html and css files to your web server.
 You also will need to copy renderer.js